iNPUTmice/SecureConversation/README.md

 Translations are managed on [Transifex](https://www.transifex.com/projects/p/conversations/)

 #### How do I backup/move Conversations to a new device?
-On the one hand, Conversations supports Message Archive Management to keep a server-side history of your messages so that when migrating to a new device that device can display your entire history.
+On the one hand, Conversations supports Message Archive Management to keep a server-side history of your messages so when migrating to a new device that device can display your entire history.
 However, that does not work if you enable OMEMO due to its forward secrecy.
 (Read [The State of Mobile XMPP in 2016](https://gultsch.de/xmpp_2016.html) especially the section on encryption.)

 If you migrate to a new device and would still like to keep your history please use a third party backup tool like [oandbackup](https://github.com/jensstein/oandbackup) (needs root access on the device) or ```adb backup``` (no root access needed) from your computer.
 It is important that you deactivate your account before backup and activate it only after a successful restore, otherwise, OMEMO might not work afterwards.
 Also, remember that you can **only** transfer the backup to either the same version of Android or to a newer one (eg. 5.1.1 -> 5.1.1 or 5.1.1 -> 6.0.1).